Prompt API

 system

-: sets the context and instructions for the LLM.user
+: Sets the context and instructions for the LLM.user

-: represents user input.assistant
+: Represents user input.assistant

-: represents LLM responses.
+: Represents LLM responses.

-Here's an example of a simple prompt:
+Here is an example of a simple prompt:

 val prompt = prompt("prompt_name", LLMParams()) {